 UK below-the-hook equipment manufacturer Modulift worked with Siemens Heat Transfer Technology (Siemens HTT) to supply two lifting rigs for two power station modules weighing nearly 200 tonnes each.

 Siemens HTT manufactured two vertical Benson-type Heat Recovery Steam Generators (HRSG) which it needed to transport between Korea and Thailand.
+Each HRSG included 28 modules - so there was a total of 56 modules to transport.
 According to Dennis de Jong, supply manager for Siemens HTT, they are the largest HRSG-modules the company has constructed to date.
 They will be used as part of Thailand’s Power Development Plan – which aims to improve the reliability of the country’s power system and introduce clean power generation facilities.

 Due to the modules’ size, specialist rigging was required to lift them on and off the vessel transporting them between the two countries.
 For this, Modulift supplied sixteen 34-tonne capacity MOD 34 spreader beams, as well as slings, shackles, tie-plates, and other rigging gear.